UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 Along with the fact that it fails, it tells you why it failed (a ``NameError``) where it failed (line 75 of the file), and shows you the code before the test failure.
 This may seem like a lot of information for such a simple case, but it can be invaluable in a more complex system.

-We got a name error, because there is no ``to_roman`` function defined in the file.
+We got a NameError, because there is no ``to_roman`` function defined in the file.
 So let's add that now:

 (:download:`roman1.py <../examples/test_driven_development/roman1.py>`)